– Lesson FAQs –

 How do I choose an instructor?

 All of our instructors schedule their lessons themselves.
 We are here to help you pick the one that suits your needs.
 Visit our lesson instructor pages on our website to find the one for you.
-You can email them from our website or call one of our 4 locations to talk to a sales associate who can help you find a match.
-Our instructors will respond within 48 hours.
-All lessons are held at one of our four locations in one-on-one rooms with glass pane doors.
+You can email them from our website or call one of our locations to talk to a sales associate who can help you find a match.
+Our instructors should respond within 48 hours.
+All lessons are held at one of our locations in one-on-one rooms with glass pane doors.

 When are lessons?

-Lessons are available during store hours at each of our four locations.
+Lessons are available during store hours at each of our locations.
 They are typically 30 minutes long, once a week.
 You schedule your lessons directly with the instructor according to the days and times that they are available.

 How much do lessons cost?